System Integration Made Easy

 Third, an ESB is SOA-friendly.
 System integrators that work with companies interested in migrating to a SOA can do so incrementally.
 Starting with an ESB, allows these organizations to continue to use their existing system while plugging in re-usable services as they implement them.

 Lastly, an ESB allows for incremental adoption.
 The large number of modular components offers unrivaled flexibility that allows incremental adoption of integration architecture as the resources become available, while guaranteeing that unexpected needs in the future will not prevent a ROI.

 While an ESB may appear to be an obvious choice for system integration, not all ESBs are created equally.
-Mule ESB is a stable, standards-based framework that makes great integration architecture simple.
+Mule as an ESB is a stable, standards-based framework that makes great integration architecture simple.
 Although it does everything expected of any ESB at the most basic level – mediation, orchestration, routing, messaging, management, processing, high availability, enterprise security, etc. – it doesn’t stop there.
-Mule isn’t “just” an ESB – it’s an integration platform, allowing system integrators to quickly create elegant, lightweight integration service oriented architectures tailored to a business’s specific needs.
-This purposeful architecture provides Mule ESB with several distinct benefits:
+Mule isn’t “just” an ESB – it’s an integration platform, allowing system integrators to quickly create elegant, lightweight integration service-oriented architectures tailored to a business’s specific needs.
+This purposeful architecture provides Mule as an ESB with several distinct benefits: